aarav-dev2007/GameHub/README.md

 <img width="1920" height="1080" alt="Game Hub" src="https://github.com/user-attachments/assets/f530d1a1-3ba1-4ba3-bff1-13ceabfdd064" />

-# 🎮 GameHub
+# GameHub

-A simple and interactive browser-based mini game collection built using HTML, CSS, and JavaScript.
+GameHub is a small collection of browser-based games built using HTML, CSS, and JavaScript.

-GameHub brings together multiple fun games in one place with a clean and modern UI.
+I made this project to practice how games work in JavaScript & CSS, after already building in Python (previous projects).

 ---